broadinstitute/chronos/README.md

 - You might have one library, or be combining data from multiple libraries.
 - Genome-wide or sub-genome coverage.
 - You expect most cells to be proliferating.
-- You expect the majority of gene knockouts to have little to no effect on prolferation.
+- You expect the majority of gene knockouts to have little to no effect on proliferation.
 - You might or might not have copy number data for your cell lines.

 Chronos may not work well for: